anxhukumar/maze-solver/README.md

 # Maze Solver

-A simple Python maze generator and solver with a Tkinter visualization.
+A Python maze generator and solver with a Tkinter visualization.

 ## Features
 - Generates a random maze using recursive backtracking.